 Some kids will want to see the whole schedule of events written/typed out with times, places, and expectations. (“Luggage should be by the door and ready to go at 8 a.m.”)
-You can even make it together as your talk through the details.
+You can even make the schedule together as you talk through the details.

 2. Help your child envision the trip.

 Showing kids a few brochures, websites, or photos to help them visualize the experience can do wonders.
 If your child is comfortable reading, take guidebooks out of the library.
 Use a calendar to explain what you’ll be doing each day.
 If your child uses a picture schedule at home, try creating one for the trip.

 For new experiences, like going on a roller coaster or riding in a boat for the first time, it can help to show your child YouTube videos.
 Preview them first to make sure they’re appropriate for your child.

 3. Make a list.

 It can be hard for kids to anticipate what they’ll need in an unfamiliar place.
 Google around to find printable packing lists for specific destinations and ages.
 Work with your child to make a list of must-bring and maybe-bring items, keeping in mind each phase of your trip.
 Encourage your child to take the lead on packing and crossing each item off the list.
 You can check to be sure they’ve included everything.
 Then pack the list itself to use when you’re repacking at the end of the trip.